aisingapore/PeekingDuck/docs/source/tutorials/04_import_as_module.rst

       <https://pypi.org/project/easyocr/>`_, and
     * Visualization packages such as `matplotlib <https://pypi.org/project/matplotlib/>`_.

-The notebook corresponding in this tutorial can be found in the `notebooks <link>`_ folder of the PeekingDuck repository and is also available at a `Colab notebook <link>`_.
+The notebook corresponding in this tutorial can be found in the `notebooks <https://github.com/aimakerspace/PeekingDuck/tree/dev/notebooks>`_ folder of the
+PeekingDuck repository and is also available at a `Colab notebook <link>`_.

 .. raw:: html